 The frumious Bandersnatch!”

-In the excerpt, we see a collection of nonsense words which are at the same time unmelodious.
-After reading the poem, “Alice”, the main character of the novel, gives her impression that reflects clearly the purpose of the poem.
+In the excerpt, we see a collection of nonsense words, which are at the same time unmelodious.
+After reading the poem, Alice, the main character of the novel, gives her impression, which clearly reflects the purpose of the poem.
 She says:

 Where spouting pillars spoor the evening sky,

 Under the looming stacks of the gigantic power house